-Applications for these courses close in October 2023 for the 2024 year.
+Applications open on 1 August for the following year.
 Places are strictly limited to 20 students across Year 12 and Year 13.
-See your Trades Academy Co-ordinator at the Careers Hub.

-The Top of the South Trades Academy (TOTSTA) offer a range of courses for students at NMIT or Whenua Iti.
+The Top of the South Trades Academy (TOTSTA) offer a range of courses for students based at NMIT, Whenua Iti Outdoors, ETCO (Electrical Training Company).

-These courses are designed for students who want to remain at school, but are also wanting to gain some vocational or trades training.
+These courses are designed for students who want to remain at school but are also wanting to gain some vocational or trades training.
 Courses are offered at NCEA Level 2 and Level 3 and are targeted at Year 12 and Year 13.
 Each course offers around 20 credits.

+NMIT

-NMIT courses are one day per week (Fridays) from February through to October during school term time.
+These courses are one day per week (usually Fridays) for the school year.
+They run from mid February through to October during school term time only.